 “What if” questions often lead us to wild science adventures.
-(Admittedly, my definition of “wild” changed slightly since I had kids).
-So recently when we successfully extracted chlorophyll from maple leaves (read about it here), the natural “what if” question that floated to my mind was “what if we take the extracted chlorophyll and put it back into the plant?”
-“Would the white flowers turn green, if we stick them into extracted chlorophyll?”
-In other words, can we use chlorophyll as a coloring agent?
+So recently, when we successfully extracted chlorophyll from maple leaves (read about it here), the natural “what if” question that floated to our minds was, what if we take the extracted chlorophyll and put it back into the plant?

 Plant Science: Chlorophyll as a coloring agent

 To extract the color from the spinach, I put a bag of washed spinach in a food processor.
 (I washed it because at this point, I was still thinking; mmm maybe there will be some left for me to eat), but if you are not planning to eat this spinach, you can skip washing.

 I blended spinach until it was completely processed into a foamy green … (Is it just me or it bears a stunning resemblance to pond slime?)
 At this point, I decided that I will dedicate all of my spinach to science.

 So, now we had chlorophyll extracted from spinach (Sample 1) and chlorophyll extracted from maple leaves with alcohol (Sample 2).

 To make it even more exciting, we decided to add two more samples.
 A cup with green food coloring (Sample 3) and one more glass tinted with green sprinkles (Sample 4).